aosabook/500lines/web-server/chapter.md

 Ports 0-1023 are reserved for the operating system's use;
 anyone else can use the remaining ports.

-The Hypertext Transfer Protocol (HTTP) describes one way programs can exchange data over IP.
+The Hypertext Transfer Protocol (HTTP) describes one way that programs can exchange data over IP.
-The communicating parties were originally web browsers and web servers, but HTTP is now used by many other kinds of applications as well.

 In principle,
 HTTP is simple:
 the client sends a request specifying what it wants over a socket connection,